dm4t2/vue-currency-input/docs/config.md

 - `"name"` to use a localized currency name such as "dollar"
 - `"hidden"` to hide the currency

+### accountingSign

+Whether to use accounting sign formatting, for example wrapping negative values with parentheses instead of prepending a minus sign.

 ### autoDecimalDigits

 Whether the decimal symbol is inserted automatically, using the last inputted digits as decimal digits.
 Default is `false` (the decimal symbol needs to be inserted manually).